-The Municipality receives payments in lieu of parkland under the Planning Act, building permit revenue under the Building Code Act and federal gas tax and provincial Main Street revitalization funding under agreements with the Association of Municipalities of Ontario.
+The Municipality receives payments in lieu of parkland under the Planning Act, building permit revenue under the Building Code Act, federal gas tax and provincial Main Street revitalization funding under agreements with the Association of Municipalities of Ontario and Ontario Community Infrastructure Fund funding under an agreement with the Ministry of Infrastructure.
 Legislation restricts how these funds may be used, and under certain circumstances, how these funds may be refunded.

 In the case of payments in lieu of parkland, revenue recognition occurs when the Municipality has approved eligible expenditures for park and other public recreation purposes.
 Building permit revenue is recognized when applicable building expenditures are incurred.
-Gas tax and Main Street revitalization revenue recognition occurs when the Municipality has approved the expenditures for eligible operating expenditures and capital works.
+Gas tax, Main Street revitalization and Ontario Community Infrastructure Fund revenue recognition occurs when the Municipality has approved the expenditures for eligible operating expenditures and capital works.